 WHAT does not have a way to iterate over two lists, but it can be used to produce the answer.
 Here are two completely different ways:

-ZESTLESS ZINCATES ZONELESS ZOONOSES ZOOSPERM ZILLIONS ZINCKING ZONETIME ZOONOTIC ZOOSPORE
+ZESTLESS ZINCATES ZIZZLING ZONETIME ZOONOSES ZOOSPERM ZILLIONS ZINCKING ZONELESS ZOOMABLE+ ZOONOTIC ZOOSPORE

 You are presented with a quiz to find all the 4-letter words in